ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 ##
 **Supplementary Figure 1.
 IS1 10-Puzzle Solve Time Moving Averages, Adjusted by GMS Performance, by Puzzle Day**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/a2257f76-ba3d-4b3b-bf10-c845ab29bdb3)
-*For each puzzle completed by IS1, the percentage difference for the raw solve time from the global median solve time (GMST) was computed.
+*<h5>For each puzzle completed by IS1, the percentage difference for the raw solve time from the global median solve time (GMST) was computed.
 The 10-puzzle moving average of this difference was then plotted, per puzzle day, by completion date.
-The volatility present in the raw solve times (see Figure 2) was still mostly present in these adjusted data plots, indicating that this volatility was due to factors other than by-chance runs of greater or lesser difficulty per-puzzle day.*
+The volatility present in the raw solve times (see Fig. 2) was still mostly present in these adjusted data plots, indicating that this volatility was due to factors other than by-chance runs of greater or lesser difficulty per-puzzle day.*